-CERN is responsible of the Work Package 1- Project Management, Work Package 7- Training and, together with University of Geneva, of the Work Package 4 - Validation and Qualification
+CERN is responsible of the Work Package 1- Project Management (H. Pernegger), Work Package 7- Training (M. Capeans) and, together with University of Geneva, of the Work Package 4 - Validation and Qualification

+Dr Mar Capeans (CERN) is leading the Work Package 7- Training.
 STREAM focuses on bringing top-level training and education to each researcher in the network.
-Dr Mar Capeans (CERN) is leading the Work Package 7.
-The training provided to the ESRs will focus on scientific , technological and complementary skill for individual and as teams.
-The WP7 focuses on the creation and organization of network wide training events for all ESRs.
+The training provided focuses on scientific, technological and complementary skills for individual and as teams.
+Trainings are organised as individual courses selected by the ESRs and academic supervisors or network wide training common to all the ESRs.

 Dr Prof. Peter Keinz from WU Wien is the responsible of the Work Package 6 - Technology Valorisation.

 Potential fields of application will be systematically identified and evaluated, feasible commercialization strategies will be crafted.
 WP6 is therefore the framework where wide knowledge-sharing of the research to industry and academia inside and outside the project happens.
 STREAM partner WU-Wien, leading university in the field of Open and User Innovation Management, leads the development of business cases for different applications and provide business training for STREAM ESRs.
 The process is assisted by the CERN member states industry liaison officers, technology transfer officer networks, and the ATLAS technology transfer offices ATLAB.
 Projects in WP6 foster entrepreneurial skills and knowledge.

 Dr Luigi Mele , as Scientist in Charge from Thermo Fisher Scientific (ex FEI) is responsible for the Work Package 5 - Technology Integration